 The biggest question most homeowners have when planning outdoor living space in Coastal North Carolina is whether to build a sunroom or a screened-in porch.
-Both create usable outdoor-adjacent rooms, but they solve different problems, cost very different amounts, and deliver different resale value.
-This guide walks through the real tradeoffs so you can make the right choice for your home and budget.
+Both create usable outdoor-adjacent rooms, but they solve different problems and deliver different resale value.
+This guide walks through the real tradeoffs so you can make the right choice for your home.
+If you want the dollar figures broken down line by line, see our sunroom and screened porch cost guide.
+This guide is about which one fits your life, not what each one costs.

 Key Takeaways

-• Resale value is significantly higher for four-season sunrooms because they add permanent square footage.
+- Resale value is higher for four-season sunrooms because they add permanent square footage.

 What Each Structure Actually Is